alvinye9/bolc_25-012.github.io/docs/Main/PT2/index.md

     - For gym days, please make a training plan that can utilize the facilities in the Fortenberry-Colton Physical Fitness Center, NOT the Fort Novosel Physical Fitness Center.

     - Phase 2 of training must not stop sooner than 0650

+    - Frisbee Thursdays are sacred, any attempts to subvert them will be punished with execution

 # Preparation Drill Overview